 Nothing is wasted in the cork oak.
 Its fruit, the acorn, is used for propagation by the tree itself, as food for certain species of animals, and in the production of cooking oil.
 The leaves are used as natural fertilizer and as fodder.
 Firewood and charcoal are materials that result from pruning.
 The natural acids found in the wood of cork oak are used in beauty products and chemical products.

 The process of annual addition of cork rings is the result of the activity of a set of stem cells – the phellogen.
-The homogeneity of the cork is the result of the cork oak phellogen remaining active throughout the life of the plant.
-The particularity of the cork oak bark is that the outer layer is composed of suberised cells, forming an elastic, waterproof, homogeneous tissue with good thermal insulation i.e. cork.
+The homogeneity of the cork is the result of the cork oak phellogen remaining active throughout the life of the tree.
+This is different from other trees, where the phellogen is discontinuous and has a short annual duration.
+One of the most interesting characteristics of the cork oak is its homogeneous outer bark, formed by an impermeable, elastic tissue with thermal insulating properties: cork.

 When the cork is harvested, in late spring or summer (from around the middle of May to the middle of August), it is essential that the phellogen is active and that it continues to divide; for this, the tree must been in good hydric condition, and the weather must suitable (if it is windy or raining, the cork cannot be harvested).
 Only under these conditions can the cork be removed without damaging the tree.
 After extraction, the dry phellogen underneath forms a new layer of phellogen.
 It is not necessary to cut the tree in order to remove the cork